Lumeer/web-ui/README.md

 ## How To Contribute

-**General Lumeer contribution rules can be found at the [Engine wiki](https://github.com/Lumeer/engine/wiki/How-To-Contribute).**
+**General Lumeer contribution rules can be found in the [Engine wiki](https://github.com/Lumeer/engine/wiki/How-To-Contribute).**

 Before committing check if your code is compliant with our [TSLint](https://palantir.github.io/tslint/) and [EditorConfig](http://editorconfig.org/) rules.
 Configuration files for both can be found inside `src/main/scripts`.
-(If you're using recommended IDE from JetBrains, rules are configured and checked automatically.)
+(If you are using recommended IDE from JetBrains, rules are configured and checked automatically.)

-The project is using [Angular 4](https://angular.io/) framework with [Typescript](https://www.typescriptlang.org/) as a main language.
+The project is using [Angular 4](https://angular.io/) framework with [Typescript](https://www.typescriptlang.org/) as the main language.
 Some knowledge of [Sass](http://sass-lang.com/) preprocessor and [RxJS](http://reactivex.io/) is also highly recommended.

-If you create a new implementation of a existing feature, remove the files from the old one to prevent clutter.
+If you create a new implementation of an existing feature, remove the old files from the project to prevent clutter.

 ### Recommended reading